cambridge-cares/TheWorldAvatar/Agents/PubChemAgent/README.md

 If you want to spin up this agent as part of a stack, do the following:

 - Build the production image using the commands provided above (do not spin up the image)
-- Copy the pubchem-agent.json file from the stack-manager-input-config folder into the inputs/config folder of the stack manager
+- Copy the pubchem-agent.json file from the stack-manager-input-config folder into the inputs/config/services folder of the stack manager
+- Copy os_stack.json into the inputs/config folder of the stack manager
-- Start the stack manager as usual (i.e. bash ./stack.sh start <STACK_NAME> from the stack-manager repo).
+- Start the stack manager (i.e. bash ./stack.sh start os_stack from the stack-manager repo).
 This should start the container.
 Please use a bash terminal to avoid potential issues with inconsistent path separators.
 - The agent shall become available at ```<http://<HOST>:<PORT>/>```

 ### Notes on debugging